MicrosoftDocs/cloud-adoption-framework/docs/strategy/cloud-migration-business-case.md

 Cloud costs are flexible, and they can be reduced with:

-**Azure Hybrid Benefit:** Reduce the costs of running workloads in the cloud by using [this licensing benefit](https://azure.microsoft.com/pricing/hybrid-benefit/).
+**Azure hybrid benefit:** Reduce the costs of running workloads in the cloud by using [this licensing benefit](https://azure.microsoft.com/pricing/hybrid-benefit/).
 You can use your on-premises Software Assurance-enabled Windows Server and SQL Server licenses on Azure.
 This benefit also applies to RedHat and SUSE Linux subscriptions.

 **Spot virtual machines:** You can use [spot virtual machines](https://azure.microsoft.com/services/virtual-machines/spot/) with deep discounts for workloads that can be interrupted and don't need to complete within a specific time frame.
 For example, high-performance computing scenarios, batch processing jobs, visual rendering applications, dev/test environments including continuous integration and continuous delivery workloads, or large-scale stateless applications.